billwuhao/ComfyUI_NotaGen/README.md

 ## 📣 Updates

+[2025-04-09]⚒️: It is no longer necessary to input MuseScore4 or mscore and the Python path.
+You only need to add the MuseScore4 or mscore installation directory (e.g., `C:\Program Files\MuseScore 4\bin`) to the system path environment variable.

 [2025-03-21] ⚒️: Added more tunable parameters for more creative freedom.
 Optional model unloading.

 [2025-03-15]⚒️: Supports Linux Ubuntu/Debian series, as well as servers, others untested, as well as servers.